georgehara/Arca/README.md

 You can add any of these interfaces as parameters to the constructors of you classes, so they can be injected by the dependency injection container.

+## MIDDLEWARE

+Middleware support is provided with the `ChainMiddlewarePerScopeAttribute` and `ChainMiddlewarePerInjectionAttribute` attributes.
+The attributes register the middleware, in the dependency injection container, for instantiation per scope / injection.

+The middleware class must implement the `IMiddleware` interface, and must have applied on it one of the attributes above.
+Then, when it's time to call it in the request pipeline, ASP.NET will instantiate it through the dependency injection container.

+Note: Don't count on the middleware being called in a specific order in the request pipeline, because the ARCA manager doesn't know how to order the middleware.

 ## PACKAGE DESCRIPTIONS

 * Automated.Arca.Abstractions.Core - Core abstractions.
 Contains `IProcessable`, so it's usually necessary.
 Use to create your own attributes and extensions.